matthewblain/crosstowntrail-web/cue-sheets/hike-south.md

 * Head North (away from BART Station) on Diamond Street.
 * Follow Diamond to Chenery, turn R, and ascend Chenery two blocks to Natick.
 * Turn R and walk down Natick, cross Arlington to other side, and walk L to a sidewalk-Y opposite #546 Arlington.
-* Bear R at Y to descend to dirt path that will lead you through a CA native plant restoration area and back to Arlington.
+* Bear R at Y to descend to dirt path that will lead you back to Arlington.
 * Walk R on Arlington and proceed to a staircase adjacent to #455.
 * Descend staircase, turn L onto Arlington Path, and ascend to Richland bridge,
 * Cross bridge, and take an immediate, hidden R at end of bridge to join Bernal Cut Path.